Yay295/fitCurve/README.md

 Back then I didn't use GitHub as much, so I didn't bother uploading it in its own repository.
 When I finally decided to put it in its own repository a year later, I didn't realize that any changes had been made, and I forked from the latest commit instead of the older correct commit.

 Currently our forks are essentially the same.
-The main differences being that mine just has the JavaScript files (not having an online demo or being NPM/Bower compatible), and that I have an alternate version that returns the point for a single curve rather than an array of curves.
+The main differences being that mine just has the JavaScript files (not having an online demo or being NPM/Bower compatible), and that I have two alternate versions.
+One that works in three dimensions, and one that returns the point for a single curve rather than an array of curves.
 Also mine is quite a bit smaller and more self-contained.